A B O U T

-Maasai Rees-Tabari was born and grew up in New York City; she mostly lived on Manhattan's lower Eastside, for over 20 years in a community called Stuyvesant Town – Peter Cooper Village.
+Maasai Rees-Tabari was born and grew up in New York City; she mostly lived on Manhattan's lower east side, for over 20 years in a community called Stuyvesant Town – Peter Cooper Village.
 In 1984, Maasai attended the School of Visual Arts (SVA) in New York.
-At SVA Maasai majored in painting and minored in sculpture (creating sculptural furniture).
+At SVA Maasai majored in painting and minored in sculpture (focusing on sculptural furniture).